Den-Ree/InstagramService/README.md

     // Client side
     let url = InstagramClient.InstagramAuthorisationUrl().clientSideFlow

-Now you have to create a webView, where you can authentificate your user and load your Url.
+Now you have to create a webView, where you can authentificate your user, so you need to load your authentication Url into it.
 When you get some Url in responce, you have to load it to client.
 Client will write to the output field user information if it was success

     InstagramClient().receiveLoggedUser(responceUrl, completion: { (loggedUserId: String?, error: Error?) -> Void in